 HOW AN EMPLOYER CAN HELP EMPLOYEE AFTER A CAR ACCIDENT

-CO2 Partners is one of the top executive coaching consultants in the country, providing coaching services for large and medium sized businesses around the country.
+CO2 Partners is one of the top executive coaching consultants in the country, providing coaching services for large and medium sized businesses.
 The lead partner at C02, Gary Cohen, recently shared with us the importance of good leaders providing support for their employees after a car accident or other disability.